Flaxseed For Babies: Safety, Benefits, And Precautions

 1. Check the freshness of whole or ground flaxseeds before adding them to the food.
 If the seed or powder smells or tastes rancid, discard it.

-1. Begin with one-fourth of a teaspoon of ground flaxseeds added to a food item that the baby is already eating comfortably.
+1. Start with small amounts, such as one-fourth teaspoon of ground flaxseeds, and add it to a food item that the baby is already eating comfortably.

 1. If the baby shows signs and symptoms of intolerance or sensitivity, discontinue feeding and try later.
 In case the signs and symptoms persist or worsen, consult a pediatrician and do not feed flax seed until the doctor approves it.